ofmanybirds/ofmanybirds.github.io/README.md

 Hi.
 We're ofmanybirds.
-We happen to be plural.
-And female.
-And gay.
-(Our sexuality is complicated, but 'gay' has never felt incorrect.)
-We're also trans, though less trans than a lot of the people we know.

 We happen to think that there's a correct way to do everything, that there's usually only one correct way to do a thing, and that you should always do your best to do the correct thing.
 This is not as unhealthy as it sounds.

 [Things we recommend -- a link repository.](recs.md)
 [Some very low-effort ways to make your life better.](high_ev.md)